 English Wines at Tate Galleries

-A recent lunch at Tate Britain had me thinking about English wine, so I got in touch with Tate’s sommelier Hamish Anderson, who kindly agreed to be interviewed for English Wine Lovers.
+A recent lunch at Tate Britain had me thinking about English wine, so I got in touch with Tate’s sommelier Hamish Anderson, who kindly agreed to be interviewed for Wine Cellar Door.

 I asked if he thought it important that Tate Britain, in particular, should serve English wines.
 He agreed that “It is hugely important to serve English wine as The Tate is a British art gallery and should, where possible support high quality British products (for example we only sell British beer throughout all the four galleries).
 It is equally important at Tate Modern where the large proportion of overseas visitors are keen to taste the best of Britain whether that be beer, fish and chips, cider or wine.
 Having said that I do not believe in listing British for British sake.”

 Tate Catering aims to provide exceptional quality and value and returns all profits to the gallery; in that way it is an important source of funding so wine choices have to make commercial sense.
 Not surprisingly, Hamish has found it much easier over the last few years to source good quality sparkling English wine to meet his brief – “high quality, but equally important competitive when compared to similar fizz from around the world.”
 He finds it much harder to find still wine that delivers for the price.
 It was interesting to hear, though, that “Ten years ago I had to sell English wine, it now sells itself”.